zed-ex/CTD-1D-Documentation-Site/docs/scores.md

 ```

 ### self.selectionDropdown = tk.OptionMenu()
-options: a list containing options available in the dropdown menu.
+`options`: a list containing options available in the dropdown menu.

-self.selected_option: StringVar() is used to track currently selected options in the dropdown menu.
+`self.selected_option`: `StringVar()` is used to track currently selected options in the dropdown menu.

-self.selectionDropdown = tk.OptionMenu(): When an option tracked by StringVar() is selected, the method show() is called to make a query request to the database to retrieve the respective filtered entries of highest score to lowest or the most recent scores.
+`self.selectionDropdown = tk.OptionMenu()`: When an option tracked by `StringVar()` is selected, the method `show()` is called to make a query request to the database to retrieve the respective filtered entries of highest score to lowest or the most recent scores.
 ``` py
     ### Dropdown Menu
     options = ["Leaderboard", "Recent Scores"]